-TED Translators are volunteers who subtitle TED Talks to help big ideas crisscross languages and borders.
+TED Translators are volunteers who subtitle TED Talks to help disseminate knowledge, research and big ideas across languages and borders.

 The idea of translating TED Talks came about by popular demand.
-Passionate viewers around the world started asking if they could translate talks in order to share them with friends and family.
+Passionate viewers around the world started asking if they could translate talks in order to share their favorite ideas and impressive research with friends and family.
 (Some were even sending us finished translations!)
-Recognizing a real need — and an opportunity to radically open accessibility — TED developed a system to allow volunteers to translate their favorite talks into any language.
+Recognizing a real need — and an opportunity to radically open accessibility — TED developed a system to allow volunteers to translate their most-loved talks into any language.

 Help bring TED into your language.